Top 12 Reasons for Women to Use IVF

 11. Recurrent Pregnancy Loss

-Women who have experienced multiple miscarriages may turn to IVF with PGT to help identify chromosomally healthy embryos, reducing the risk of miscarriage and improving the chances of a successful pregnancy.
-10
+Women who have experienced multiple miscarriages may turn to IVF because it offers additional tools to help identify and address potential underlying causes.
+Options such as preimplantation genetic testing (PGT) can help select chromosomally healthy embryos, while immune or inflammatory factors may be supported with specialized immune-modulating medications.
+Together, these approaches can reduce the risk of miscarriage and improve the chances of a successful pregnancy.

 12. Previous Fertility Treatment Failures